Glossary of Wholesale Terminology

 Cash on Delivery (COD): In a wholesale arrangement, COD terms means that the retailer must pay for your product upon delivery, rather than in advance (aka prepay) or after a certain period of time (aka net terms).

 Cost of Goods Sold (COGS) (aka Direct Costs): Manufacturing and packaging expenses that a company can easily connect to a specific product or products (depending on whether you’re calculating COGS for an individual product or for the business overall).
 For most wholesale producers, labor and materials make up the majority of COGS.
+See this post.

 Fixed Costs: Overhead expenses that don’t change from month to month, regardless of a business’s revenues.
 Compare with Variable Costs.